 What are the filing fees for a Delaware professional corporation?

-The filing fee is at least $89, payable by check, depending on how many shares of stock you have.
+The filing fee will depend on how many shares of stock you have.
 Since filings are submitted by mail, anticipate your paperwork taking up to two weeks to complete.
-If you require this faster, you can pay $50 to have your paperwork processed within 24 hours.
-For same-day processing, the fee is $100.
+If you require this faster, you can pay an extra fee to have your paperwork processed within 24 hours.

 Do I need a lawyer to form a Delaware professional corporation?